lesmana/gpl-summary-for-readmes/README.md

     +For details see https://www.gnu.org/licenses/agpl-3.0.html

-the plain text is available without indentation in gpl.txt and agpl.txt

 how to use
 ----------

 copy the text for the license you want. paste it into your README or whatever documentation. rejoice!!1

+the text is also availabe unformatted in the files gpl.txt and agpl.txt.

 how to edit
 -----------